 All students are invited to join in the excitement of Cougar athletics!
-Our men and women's athletics team are some of the best in the region, and there is little to compare to the excitement in Cougar Palace when the community is cheering its hometown teams to victory!
+Our men's and women's athletic teams are some of the best in the region, and there is little to compare to the excitement in Cougar Palace when the community is cheering its hometown teams to victory!

 The College is a member of the National Junior College Athletic Association, Region IX, which consists of colleges from Nebraska, Wyoming, Montana, and Colorado.
 WNCC boasts intercollegiate sports for women in volleyball, basketball, softball, and soccer.
 Men's sports include basketball, baseball, and soccer.
 WNCC gear can be purchased at the WNCC Bookstore or online at wncc.edu/student-life/bookstore.
 For schedules and additional information about our teams, go to wncc.edu/student-life/bookstore.
-For schedules and additional information about our teams, go to wncc.edu/student-life/bookstore.